-Schedule a preliminary call with their registration specialist
+- Schedule a preliminary call with their registration specialist

-Send their registration specialist key information and documentation as requested
+- Send their registration specialist key information and documentation as requested

-Continue coordinating with their registration specialist until certification is completed
+- Continue coordinating with their registration specialist until certification is completed

-Tips for The VOSB/SDVOSB Application Process
+Tips for Speeding up the VOSB/SDVOSB Application Process

-How long your own certification takes will largely depend on the volume of the certifying council that’s servicing your area of business, but there are a couple other factors at play which business owners have control over.
+On average, the full VOSB/SDVOSB certification process takes anywhere between 30 to 90 days.
+How long your own certification takes will largely depend on the volume of the certifying council that’s servicing your area of business, but there are a couple of other factors at play that you do have control over.

-Refine your Business Presentation
+Refine your Business Documentation

+How professionally you present your business’ documented information directly impacts how quickly it can all be processed.
 The underwriting stage of an application gets bogged down easily by filing technicalities and clerical misunderstandings, which is why it’s so important for your business information to be cleanly organized in an easily digestible manner.

 Stay Responsive and Compliant with your Registration Specialist

-The speed and efficiency at which business owners cooperate with their registration specialist’s requests will play the largest part in how effectively a VOSB/SDVOSB application goes in every respect.
-Do your best to maintain tight-knit communication with your specialist whenever action is necessary on your end, just as they should be doing with you.
+It has been mentioned before but can’t be overstated — the speed and efficiency at which business owners cooperate with their registration specialist’s requests will play the largest part in how smoothly a VOSB/SDVOSB application goes in every respect.
+Do your best to maintain close communication with your specialist whenever action is necessary on your end, just as they should be doing with you.

-Getting your VOSB or SDVOSB Certifications Started
+Get your VOSB or SDVOSB Certifications Started

 The U.S. Government is contracting out more lucrative work than ever before.
 Professional federal registration services are available to get you on your way toward a VOSB or SDVOSB certification right away so you can take advantage of this.